Explore a local station

 This Adventure has been designed to suit people with all experiences and backgrounds and is fully customisable on the day – meaning if you turn up and prefer to relax or get into some hard work, we can accommodate.

-The wilderness, supporting conservation, and learning about this delicate part of Canterbury allows our Visitors to get a fully private and personal experience.
-The private, historic huts are just the icing on the cake; handmade and looked after by a team of locals.
+The wilderness, supporting conservation, and learning about this delicate part of Canterbury allows our Visitors to get a fully customised and personal experience.
+The privately run, historic huts are just the icing on the cake; handmade and looked after by a team of locals.
 Join me today and experience the New Zealand bush in its absolute prime.

 All tours require the proper gear to ensure you’re having the time of your life, and are well prepared if things go south.
 It’s the real and rugged New Zealand out there!